0xmzn/OSC22-Linux-Workshop/session-3/README.md

 ## Creating files

-First, let's learn how to create a new empty file from the termainl.
+First, let's learn how to create a new empty file from the terminal.
 To do so, use `touch` command.

 `touch foo.txt`